 The Rondane National Park, in the counties Oppland and Hedmark, includes the namesake mountain range, counting nine peaks exceeding the altitude of 2000 meters above sea level, a magical threshold in Norway!
-In fact there are no peaks reaching 3000 meters in the whole Scandinavia, with the highest peak being the Galdhøpiggen (Jotunheimen) getting the altitude of 2469 m.
+In fact there are no peaks reaching 3000 meters of altitude in the whole Scandinavia, with the highest peak being the Galdhøpiggen (Jotunheimen) getting the altitude of 2469 m.
 These nine summits are divided in three groups, being situated within three different areas of the Rondane park.
 The Northernmost group includes Høgronden 2117 m, Midtronden 2060 m and Digerronden 2016 m; the West side of Rondane includes Trolltinden 2018 m, Storsmeden 2016 m and Veslesmeden 2015 m.
 The East group includes the highest summits, with Rondslottet 2178 m, Storronden 2138 m and Vinjeronden 2044 m.
 Therefore Rondslottet is the highest mountain in the Rondane National Park.

 Rondane is the plural of the word "rond"; as previous told many mountains here have the ending -ronden and this is the singular of the same word, probably coming from the original place-name of the long and narrow lake Rondvatnet, located at foot of the peaks.